 Improved the network interfaces: It is

-to renew the DHCP Lease of an interface by setting RenewDHCP in the My Interfaces menu to Yes.
+possible to renew the DHCP Lease of an interface by setting RenewDHCP in the My Interfaces menu to Yes.

 Improved the Fixture Sheet:

-children of an object for which the handle was used:
+Improved Handles: It is possible to address the children of an object for which the handle was used:

 #[Object].Children